Twisted bilayer graphene as a terahertz plasmonic crystal: Introduction

 \section{Introduction}

-The structural and electronic properties of twisted bilayer graphene sensitively depend on the twist angle $\theta$.
-While the emergence of superconducting and insulating phases near the ``magic'' angle of $\theta \approx 1.1^{\circ}$ has been extensively studied~\cite{Cao2018, Cao2018a}, this material also exhibits interesting physics at smaller $\theta$.
-Such a minimally twisted bilayer graphene (mTBG) undergoes a structural transformation into a triangular (moir\'e) superlattice of energetically-preferred AB and BA stacking domains separated by narrow domain walls~\cite{Nam2017, Gargiulo2017, Yoo2019}, shown schematically in Fig.~\ref{fig:network}.
-To give an example, a twist angle of $\theta = 0.07^{\circ}$ creates a superlattice with the lattice constant $L = |\mathbf l_1| = |\mathbf l_2| = |\mathbf l_3| = a_{g} / [2 \sin(\theta / 2)] \approx 200\, \mathrm{nm}$ (Fig.~\ref{fig:network}), which greatly exceeds the characteristic width of the domain walls $\ell \sim 6\,\mathrm{nm}$.
+The electronic and lattice structure of twisted bilayer graphene sensitively depend on the twist angle $\theta$.
+While the emergence of superconducting and correlated insulating phases near the ``magic'' angle of $\theta \approx 1.1^{\circ}$ has been extensively studied~\cite{Cao2018, Cao2018a}, this material also exhibits interesting physics at smaller $\theta$.
+Such a minimally twisted bilayer graphene (mTBG) undergoes a lattice reconstruction into a triangular (moir\'e) superlattice of energetically-preferred AB and BA stacking domains separated by narrow domain walls~\cite{Nam2017, Gargiulo2017, Yoo2019}, shown schematically in Fig.~\ref{fig:network}.
+For example, a twist angle of $\theta = 0.07^{\circ}$ creates a superlattice with the lattice constant $L = |\mathbf l_1| = |\mathbf l_2| = |\mathbf l_3| = a_{g} / [2 \sin(\theta / 2)] \approx 200\, \mathrm{nm}$ (Fig.~\ref{fig:network}), which greatly exceeds the characteristic width of the domain walls $\ell \sim 5-10\,\mathrm{nm}$~\cite{Alden2013}.
 In turn, the latter greatly exceeds the lattice constant $a_{g} = 0.246\,\mathrm{nm}$ of monolayer graphene.

 In the experiment, mTBG is often subject to an out-of-plane electric field due to external gates or charged impurities.
 In the presence of such a field, the AB and BA regions develop a bandgap $\Delta_\mathrm{TBG}$, which can be as high as $250\,\mathrm{meV}$~\cite{Zhang2009}, while AB-BA domain walls remain gapless.
-Each domain wall hosts at least two bound states (per valley, per spin) whose energy dispersions cross the bandgap.
-These one-dimensional (1D) states are topologically protected and their propagation directions are opposite for the $\mathrm{K}$ and $\mathrm{K}'$ valleys~\cite{Martin2008, Zhang2013, Vaezi2013, Ju2015, Yin2016, Hasdeo2017}.
+Each domain wall hosts $N_{c} = 2$ bound states whose energy dispersions cross the bandgap.
+In addition, electrons have the two-fold spin degeneracy $N_s=2$, yielding the total of $N = N_s N_c = 4$ modes per domain wall per valley.
+These one-dimensional (1D) helical states are topologically protected and their propagation directions are opposite for the $\mathrm{K}$ and $\mathrm{K}'$ valleys~\cite{Martin2008, Zhang2013, Vaezi2013, Ju2015, Yin2016, Hasdeo2017}.
 These states form a triangular network of conducting channels~\cite{Yoo2019, SanJose2013, Huang2018, Rickhaus2018, Walet2019, Xu2019, Fleischmann2019, Tsim2020, Hou2020}.
 The domain walls are the links and their intersections are the nodes (or junctions) of the network, see Fig.~\ref{fig:network}.
+It has been theoretically predicted that AB-BA domain walls may host additional non-helical 1D states~\cite{Jiang2017, Moulsdale2024}.
+For simplicity, we will not consider this possibility.